 Students in this age group are typically the most susceptible to high levels of stress and require opportunities to manage their mental health without demanding too much time or mental load.
 Offering plants that are small, low-maintenance, and tolerant will fit their at-home learning environments.

-In the usability testing of the “Plant Picker” chart, students were presented with a unique scenario describing a hypothetical workspace and asked to use a prototype spread to select a plant suitable for the environment.
-Students then rated the ease of the experience and provided written feedback on the usability and visual aspects of the spread.
+During the “Plant Picker” chart usability testing, students were presented with a unique scenario describing a hypothetical workspace and asked to use a prototype spread to select a plant suitable for the environment.
+Students then rated the experience's ease and provided written feedback on its usability and visual aspects.
 Afterwards, I organized all the feedback into an affinity diagram using categories such as typography, hierarchy, illustrations, and the chart itself.
 The sticky notes are colour-coded based on the ease of the user’s experience, indicating feedback from a user who struggled or one who had fewer difficulties.

-The usability of the chart was highly successful, and most users encountered no challenges.
+The chart was highly usable, and most users encountered no challenges.
 Much of the feedback concerned the visual style of the spread.
 Users found the lack of colour sterile and unwelcoming, despite the small plant illustrations.
 They expressed a desire for more warmth and friendliness to create a reading experience more conducive to beginners.
-In response to these suggestions, I removed all black and white from the book and incorporated tints of brown as a replacement.
+In response to these suggestions, I removed all black and white from the book and replaced it with tints of brown.
 Many users also suggested reducing or compacting the amount of information to make it less visually heavy, improving the text hierarchy, and incorporating more plant illustrations.

 Additional testing of the plant profiles, cover, and trim size was conducted on a smaller scale.
 Participants tested the usability and ease of navigation of the pages, providing feedback similar to that of the chart test: incorporating friendlier visuals, more facts, and more mental health-related content.